 This came grilled, something I’m used to now.
 It was lovely, the soft spinach bread going very well with some really tasty falafel, all gloriously hot.

-Disclaimer: In the second half of 2015, Beany Green launched a bond to fund its future expansion.
+Disclaimer: In the second half of 2015, Daisy Green, Beany Green’s parent company, launched a bond to fund its future expansion.
 I invested in this bond, and, like all bond-holders, receive free coffee as a reward.
-This Coffee Spot was published before the bond was launched.
+Since then, the bond had been repaid and I have become an investor in Daisy Green as part of a round of further investment funding.
+This Coffee Spot was published before the original bond was launched.

 Don’t forget that you can share this post with your friends using buttons below.